Delationnn/KeywordKick/README.md

 The configuration can be found at plugins/keywordkick/config.yml

 Permissions:
-Any player with the keywordkick.bypass permission cam bypass being kicked from the proxy completely!
+Any player with the keywordkick.bypass permission can bypass being kicked from the proxy completely!
 Additionally, if a player has the keywordkick.reload permission, they can reload the configuration.

 Demo:
 ![Screenshot_20250213_204507-obfuscated](https://github.com/user-attachments/assets/58f863fd-6a8a-443d-8832-744aba3fa718)